Please Note: I originally received this letter in 2014. I am revisiting it in light of recent events.

 who have been killed during encounters with police; George Floyd is only the most recent.
 Cory Booker, US Senator from New Jersey, was my son's age

-when he graduated from Stanford, was honored as a Rhodes Scholar, and later was jumped by six police officers with their guns drawn.
+when he graduated from Stanford, was honored as a Rhodes Scholar, and later was stopped by six police officers with their guns drawn.
 They held him

-for half an hour as a dangerous criminal, barking at him "I said don't move!" while he was praying and shaking.
-My children, who are protected
+for half an hour as a dangerous criminal, barking at him "I said don't move!" while he was on his knees praying and shaking.
+My children,

-from such situations because of the color of their skin, would have been shaking and praying too, but would probably have tried to assert their rights.
+who are protected from such situations because of the color of their skin, would have been shaking and praying too, but would probably have tried to